antivirusakash/nutriscan-documentation/docs/privacy.md

 ::: tip We're Here to Help
 Our support team typically responds within 24 hours.
 For urgent privacy concerns, please mark your message as "Privacy Request" for expedited handling.
 :::

----

-*Last Updated: June 2024*

-By using NutriScan, you agree to the terms outlined in this privacy policy.
-Thank you for trusting us with your nutritional journey!